-According to the European Commission and its Communication on Integrated Product Policy (COM (2003)302, [55]), it was depicted that more consistent data and consensus LCA methodologies are needed.
+According to the European Commission and its Communication on Integrated Product Policy (COM (2003)302, [65]), it was depicted that more consistent data and consensus LCA methodologies are needed.
 A thorough evaluation of all nine types of potential material environmental effects, including the eutrophication and acidification potential of building materials in the whole building, based on EU data collection activities and current harmonization programs, should be followed up.
 The definition and assessment of the type and functional units of the LCA indicators for EPCs, such as "energy savings", expressed in "embodied energy/m2" and "carbon reductions", expressed in "carbon dioxide equivalent/m2" should provide the option to the building design engineers to improve and optimize the environmental performance of the building, based on changes to be integrated at the initial design stages of the building.
 The anticipated benefits of EPC systems can only be achieved through an appropriately endorsed management and control system.
-Sustainability assessment methods and systems, such as Building Research Establishment Environmental Assessment Method (BREEAM) and Leadership in Energy and Environmental Design (LEED), contribute to a concise framework for building owners and stakeholders by applying third-party verification and certification of the assessment of the sustainability performance of a building.
-This procedure improves performance across all the most environmental important factors and metrics.
+Sustainability assessment methods and systems, such as Building Research Establishment Environmental Assessment Method (BREEAM) and Leadership in Energy and Environmental Design (LEED), contribute to a concise framework for building owners and stakeholders by applying third-party verification and certification assessment of the sustainability performance of a building.
+This procedure improves performance across all the most environmentally important factors and metrics.

-The EN 16798 [56] series Standards on the ventilation for buildings, along with the specification of indoor environmental input parameters for construction and measurement of indoor air quality, thermal climate, illumination, and acoustics.
-According to Directive 2018/844/EU [57] and the 2009 World Health Organisation guidelines, a methodology based on the European standards should be followed for the calculation of the energy performance per season and year.
-The higher the comfort levels, and therefore the indoor air quality, the healthier and greater the performance of the buildings for the owners/users and the energy balance.
+The EN 16798 [67] series Standards on building ventilation are accompanied by the specification of indoor environmental input parameters for construction and measurement of indoor air quality, thermal climate, illumination, and acoustics.
+According to Directive 2018/844/EU [68] and the 2009 World Health Organisation guidelines, a methodology based on the European standards should be followed to calculate the energy performance per season and year.
+The higher the comfort levels are, and therefore the indoor air quality, the healthier and greater the performance of the buildings will be for the owners/users and the energy balance.

 Following the desk research carried out on this topic, energy-related financial indicators are not found to be included in current EPCs schemes and procedures in any EU Member State.
-It appeared that, in several countries, the energy cost and the carbon dioxide emissions per m2 are included in the EPC procedures.
-Regarding the environmental/LCA related financial indicators included in the EPC procedure, it was recognized that environmental-related financial indicators are not taken into consideration for the EPC issuance.
+It appears that, in several countries, the energy cost and the carbon dioxide emissions per m2 are included in the EPC procedures.
+Regarding the environmental/LCA-related financial indicators included in the EPC procedure, it was recognized that environmental-related financial indicators are not taken into consideration for the EPC issuance.

-It was revealed as well that in many EU countries, the necessity of the carbon footprint assessment based on a complete life cycle analysis, has been arisen [58].
-Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions, such as calculated during exploitation derived from primary energy.
-Carbon dioxide emissions vary from country to country depending on the energy system of each country, and in particular by the factor of the primary to final energy conversion.
-Nowadays, the primary and final energy demand of energy sources, such as oil or gas are estimated as equal.
-The conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy is the rationale behind the Primary Energy Conversion Factor [59].
+It was revealed as well that in many EU countries, the necessity of the carbon footprint assessment based on a complete life cycle analysis has arisen [69].
+Environmental indicators, present in energy certificates today, are usually linked to carbon dioxide emissions, such as calculated during exploitation derived from primary energy.
+Carbon dioxide emissions vary from country to country depending on each country's energy system, particularly by the factor of the primary to final energy conversion.
+Nowadays, energy carriers' primary and final energy demands, such as oil or gas, are estimated as equal.
+The rationale behind the Primary Energy Conversion Factor is the conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy [70].
 Additionally, the comfort factor is combined in assessment systems, but it is not calculated in the analysis.
-However, any comfort appraisal or the use of recycled resources with low environmental effect from a life-cycle perspective as part of a country's EPC measurement tool has not yet been included [60].
-Countries are increasingly engaging residents in reducing non-renewable primary energy from their homes, either by rising the share of RES or upgrading the building envelope [61].
+However, any comfort appraisal or the use of recycled resources with low environmental effects from a life-cycle perspective as part of a country's EPC measurement tool has not yet been included [71].
+Countries are increasingly engaging residents in reducing non-renewable primary energy from their homes, either by raising the share of RES or upgrading the building envelope [72].